wearereasonablepeople/warp-proxy/README.md

 ```

 ## Proxying local files
-Mocking the following request and having the directory like `--directory ./root/`
+Assuming your directory is: `--directory ./root/`

+To mock the following request:
 ```c#
 [GET] http://address:1234/repositories/administrators/1234?param=value
 └───────────────────────┘ └──────────┘ └────────────┘ └──────────────┘
    root folder + /GET/   |   FOLDER   |    FOLDER    |    JSON FILE
 ```

-Your folder structure should look like this
+your folder structure should look like this
 ```bash
 └─root
   └─GET